1. Home

 2. Land Costs

-• Building a House: Land costs can be substantial, especially in urban/suburban areas.
+• Building a House: Land acquisition can be substantial, especially in urban or suburban zones.

-• Building a House: Takes several months to over a year to complete.
+• Building a House: Construction may take several months to over a year.

 5. Long-Term Costs